What is an amniocentesis test?

 Your provider may recommend amniocentesis during pregnancy when:

-- A positive screening test for a chromosome abnormality
+- A prenatal screening test detects an increased risk for a chromosome abnormality.

 When is amniocentesis performed?